Pool Regulations and Codes

 Fence Workshop™ is familiar with current pool codes in Georgia, Florida and North Carolina.
 We offer options to suit these codes as well as complete support and assistance with any questions or concerns consumers may have when considering installing or constructing their new pool fence.
-Our expert trained staff of pool fence installers have the skills and qualities you need to build the strongest and safest pool fence available.
-This page is to be used as a resource only specific building codes and regulations are available upon request from your local state government.
+Our expert trained staff have the knowledge you need to build the strongest and safest pool fence available.
+This page is to be used as a resource only; specific building codes and regulations are available upon request from your local state government.

 Consumer Product Safety Commission Suggests Installing Fences & Gates Completely Around Pools.

 In accordance with the Consumer Product Safety Commission, erect your fence so that it bars entry around the entirety of your pool.
 Your house can act as the “4th wall” of the barrier around the pool, but if so, there must be an alarm connected to the doors of entrance to the pool and out of the house.

 - The fence or other barrier should be at least 4 feet high.
 It should have no foot or handholds that could help a young child to climb it.